The wound was at a downward angle. The assassin was either very tall or hovering - Crossbolt was as big as Optimus had been as a robot.

 Rattrap laughed, a bit nervously.
 "Oh, nothin'.
 Buncha mushy friendship stuff you don't wanna hear."

 "Trust me, you don't," said Rattrap with mock severity, hopping down from the berth.
-He paused long enough to squeeze Rhinox's shoulder, then retreated.
+He paused long enough to hug Rhinox tightly, then retreated.

-For Rattrap it was a surprisingly open display of emotion and as close to vulnerable as he ever got, but under the circumstances, Rhinox could understand it.
+Rattrap had always been demonstrative with his emotions, but that hug had felt surprisingly vulnerable.
+Under the circumstances, Rhinox could understand it.
 If that had been you under the deck plates, I'd be as badly off as Optimus.

 The Axalon had imperfect soundproofing.
 If someone was shouting it could be heard in the next room or in the hallway outside.
 Certainly the noise of the renovations to his quarters could be heard in the main hallway.
 Megatron glanced over - he was outside Waspinator's room, and she and Terrorsaur were yelling at each other loud enough to be heard over the construction down the hall.